rdkcentral/ThunderNanoServices/WifiControl/WifiControlPlugin.md

 <a name="method.connect"></a>
 ## *connect <sup>method</sup>*

-Attempts connection to the specified network
+Attempt connection to the specified network

 Also see: [connectionchange](#event.connectionchange)